 The reception area was filled with white roses, peonies, tulips, crystal candelabras and thousands of candles.

-Over 300 guests attended the wedding including Scottie Pippen, Tiger Woods, Patrick Ewing and Spike Lee.
+Over 300 guests attended the ceremony including Scottie Pippen, Tiger Woods, Patrick Ewing and Spike Lee.
 Usher was also in attendance and provided entertainment later in the night.

 Michael and Yvette

-As the richest man from Kerala, Ravi Pillai was never going to let his daughter's wedding be a dull affair.
+As the richest man from Kerala, Ravi Pillai was never going to let his daughter's celebration be a dull affair.

 With a cost of 55 crore, the ceremony of Dr Adithya Vishnu and Dr Arathi Pillai had enough pomp and flair to rival most Bollywood sets.

 The set, which may have been the largest in modern history, required 8 acres of land and was modeled on the royal palaces of Rajasthan.